highvelocityengineering/katacoda-scenarios/docker101-springboot/step4.md

 To build the docker image `docker build --tag docker101_springboot_api .`{{execute T1}}

+Here is a great page to explain the docker image build.  <https://dzone.com/articles/docker-layers-explained>

 To view the Docker file: `docker-springboot-hello-world/Dockerfile`{{open}}

 To view the docker image created: `docker images`{{execute T1}}